 GEG 102 - Human Geography

-Human geography is the spatial analysis of human populations, their cultures, their activities and behaviors, and their relationship with, and impact on, the physical landscapes they occupy.
-As an introductory survey course, GEG 102 is presented through three major themes: Cultural geography, population geography, and political geography.
-Topics include cultural evolution, popular and folk culture, cemeteries, languages, religions, demographics, overpopulation, migration, nationalism, and international political systems.
+Human Geography is the spatial analysis of human populations, their cultures, their activities and behaviors, and their relationship with, and impact on, the physical landscapes they occupy.
+GEG 102 is an introductory course presented through two major themes: population geography and cultural geography.
+Topics include migration, languages, religions, ethnicities, and cemeteries.

 SUNY General Education: SUNY-OWC - Other World Civilizations (SOW2)